deepaCodes/web_scrapping/README.md

 ### Running

 ```
-run python script web_scrapping/controllers/controller.py
+run python script ./web_scrapping/web_scrapping/controllers/amazon_scrapper.py

-python ./web_scrapping/web_scrapping/controllers/controller.py

-csv will be generated under output folder of your current directory.
+csv will be generated under ./web_scrapping/output folder of your current directory.
 See below for the program console output
 ```

 ## Author